AmpliconSuite/AmpliconClassifier/README.md

 - Only counts reads where both position AND orientation match the SV
 - If SV orientation is not available, counts based on position matching only

+### Citing AC:
+If using AmpliconClassifier, please cite the following publication which describes the AmpliconClassifier methodology in the [Supplementary Information](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-023-05937-5/MediaObjects/41586_2023_5937_MOESM1_ESM.pdf) section:

+Luebeck J, et al. [Extrachromosomal DNA in the cancerous transformation of Barrett’s oesophagus](https://www.nature.com/articles/s41586-023-05937-5).
+Nature.
+2023.
+PMID: 37046089

 ### Info about accessing the legacy version of AmpliconClassifier: